 Dress for Success: Children go outdoors to play daily and should be dressed so that they are comfortable in the environment.
 Layers of clothing for cold weather allow for comfort and warmth inside and outside.
 Parents are advised that footwear should be safe an appropriate for the activities in which children /youth are participating.
 We recommend footwear such as closed toe sneakers, or some type of soft soled closed toe shoes in most cases.
 There will be times when staff or activity instructors require a different type of clothing or footwear.
 In these cases parents will receive instructions.
-One example of an activity that would require special footwear is horseback riding, this activity requires shoes with a solid heal.
-A complete change of clothing (seasonal) should be given to your child's caregiver, to use in case of any accident.
 Please include shirt, pants, underwear, socks, and extra shoes (if possible), and ensure your child's name is on every item.
 Soiled clothes will be placed in a bag and returned to the parent at the end of the day.